MECLabTUDA/Super_Selfish/README.md

 - Please feel free to open an issue regarding bugs and/or other algorithms that should be added.

 ## TODOs
-- Full DDistributed support, ShuffledBN
+- Multi node support, ShuffledBN
 - Refactor old datasets
 - Polyak Averaging